tmohayai/ParamSim/README.md

 - Generator-level information (more information about generator-level variables can be found at: https://internal.dunescience.org/doxygen/classsimb_1_1MCNeutrino.html)

-  * nFSP: number of neutrino interaction events -- can be used for matching events with number of final state particles
+  * nFSP: number of monte-carlo particle in the event, not only primaries but all particles (includes shower particles)

   * mode: interaction mode